-All of the sequences in the file adapters. fasta will be used as 3' adapters.
+All of the sequences in the file adapters.fasta will be used as 3' adapters.
 The other adapter options -b and -g also support this.
-Again, only the best matching adapter is trimmed from each read.
+The file: syntax can be combined with the regular way of specifying an adapter.
+But no matter how you specify multiple adapter sequences, remember that only the best matching adapter is trimmed from each read.